wildmountainfarms/solarthing/CONTRIBUTING.md

 * But if something is commonly used (public api), then annotating with NotNull can be helpful.
 * Use `me.retrodaredevil.solarthing.annotations.Nullable` or `me.retrodaredevil.solarthing.annotations.NotNull`
   * Why the custom NotNull/Nullable?
 We want good Kotlin support, and we want to be able to annotate more than just methods.
+* If something is exposed through GraphQL and it is not null, always put a `@NotNull` on it.

 ### Customizing
 The different command line options give you may ways to receive data and export data.
 CouchDB and InfluxDB